mockoon/mockoon/packages/cli/README.md

 ## Changelogs

-You will find Mockoon [CLI](https://mockoon.com/releases/cli/) changelogs on the official website.
+You will find Mockoon applications [changelogs](https://mockoon.com/releases/) on the official website.

 ## Run a mock API with the CLI